Riktam-Santra/Fludex/README.md

 A very basic manga reader made using flutter and mangadex API.
 It uses the [mangadex_library package](https://pub.dev/packages/mangadex_library).

-# RE-WRITE Under Progress

-I had started developing this app since the time I had just started learning flutter and I didn't know a thing about it but now things are different and so I have decided to re-write this app with a better project structure and a better UI.
-Of course I'm not abandoning this project or deleting the previous code, but yeah code will be idle for a while until a write a better version of it and upload the better version.
+# What happened to the rewrite?

+I had planned a rewrite with better project structure and a better UI but unfortunately my hardisk crashed and I didn't have it comitted so I lost most of the progress.

+As of now, the re-write is stalled since writing all of that will take even more time and so I'll just continue developing the current version.

+# Help wanted

+I'm looking for Mac and Linux users who can just build the release version of the app for their respective OSs so the app can support multiple platforms.
+If anyone could, it would be a great help.

 ## A few things to remember